busHive Improves New Mexico District’s Transportation Department

 busHive has brought a variety of improvements to the transportation operation and bus garage at Socorro Consolidated Schools in New Mexico.

-Director of Transportation Daniel Hicks, who used to work in the bus garage and still serves as the head mechanic, explained that the district started using busHive for a better way to handle fleet maintenance.
-EasyBus, as busHive was known then, eliminated the need for whiteboards and notebooks by providing an electronic way to track necessary repairs and available inventory.
+Director of Transportation Daniel Hicks, who used to work in the bus garage and still serves as the head mechanic, explained that the district started using busHive for a better way to handle fleet maintenance. busHive eliminated the need for whiteboards and notebooks by providing an electronic way to track necessary repairs and available inventory.

 He’s able to add a history for each bus and the system sends maintenance notifications when needed.
 These can be programmed to predetermined standards based on mileage or time intervals.
 Hicks said he has all 20 of his buses as well as 30 fleet vehicles on it.